unraid/docs/docs/unraid-os/manual/applications.md

 It is worth understanding what technologies are being used for virtualization by Unraid as documentation on these technologies will not be Unraid specific.
-Also, many issues relating to these technology components can be common across all Linux systems using s particular technology component so often answers can be found in places other than the \`Unraid forums.
+Also, many issues relating to these technology components can be common across all Linux systems using a particular technology component so often answers can be found in places other than the Unraid forums.

 Particulars of the Unraid implementation of VM support are: